Living in the UK

 UK banknotes include:

 When out shopping it's best to take small denominations of money with you (£5, £10, or £20, including some change) as £50 notes are not widely accepted in shops.

-There are a number of English 'slang' terms used to describe money that you’re bound to hear during your stay.
-These include:
+There are a number of English 'slang' terms used to describe money that you're bound to hear during your stay.
+These include the use of:

 Most international students stay in university accommodation such as halls of residence and this is generally organised through an education agency or the university direct.
 It is usual to have your own bedroom and share a kitchen and bathroom with other students, making it a great way to make friends.

-University accommodation outside of the London area is considerably cheaper than halls in the capital.
+University accommodation outside of London is considerably cheaper than halls in the capital.

 Other accommodation options for international students include:

 - Private accommodation - many students rent private houses, sharing the cost with friends.